STATE OF ARIZONA BOARD OF CHIROPRACTIC EXAMINERS

 |The Federation does not provide interpretation of the scope of practice laws or rules of any chiropractic licensing authority, nor can we provide specific details regarding licensing requirements.
 The educational and testing requirements for each State or Province set forth in this Directory are intended as a general guide.
 It is strongly recommended that anyone interested in becoming licensed in a particular State or Province contact the Board office or the Secretary of the respective board to secure current and complete details before matriculating in any school.

-Lindsey Castro, Interim Executive Director
+Lindsey Castro, Deputy Director

 |For Information Contact: